-- Plastic production and use is forecast to double over the next 20 years, and quadruple by the early 2050s, warns the Heinrich Böll Foundation, despite the fact that greenhouse gases, such as CO2 and methane, are released at every stage of plastic's lifecycle-from the extraction and refinery of oil to the manufacturing process and end-of-life disposal and incineration.
-Every year, 17 million barrels of oil are used to make plastic and 13 million tonnes of plastic leak into the ocean, calculates the UN. - Antarctica is losing 151 billion tons of ice per year, roughly equivalent in weight to the rock that makes Mount Everest, according to NASA's Grace Follow-On satellite.
+Plastic production and use is forecast to double over the next 20 years, and quadruple by the early 2050s, warns the Heinrich Böll Foundation, despite the fact that greenhouse gases, such as CO2 and methane, are released at every stage of plastic's lifecycle - from the extraction and refinery of oil to the manufacturing process and end-of-life disposal and incineration.
+Every year, 17 million barrels of oil are used to make plastic and 13 million tonnes of plastic leak into the ocean, calculates the UN.

-- Indigenous Peoples living in the Arctic regions depend on hunting, herding, fishing, and gathering, not only for food and economic stability, but also for the preservation of their cultural and social identities.
+- Climate change enhances the spread of pests that causes life-threatening diseases like dengue, malaria, Lyme disease etc. - The world's seas have absorbed more than 90 percent of heat caused by greenhouse gases, but it's taking a toll on our oceans: 2021 set a new record for ocean heating. - Indigenous Peoples living in the Arctic regions depend on hunting, herding, fishing, and gathering; not only for food and economic stability, but also for the preservation of their cultural and social identities.
 There are growing concerns that with climate change and biodiversity loss, the availability of traditional food sources is at risk.
 Changed migratory patterns, for instance, has forced Indigenous hunters to travel farther distances and incur greater supply costs, including gas.
 Additionally, the travel required over snow and ice to access these food supplies is growing more dangerous with weather unpredictability and thinning ice.
-These issues pose serious threats to human health, food security, economic stability, and the preservation of Indigenous practices. - Some Indigenous communities are trying to cope with climate change by focusing on the economic opportunities that it may create.
+All these pose serious threats to human health, food security, economic stability, and the preservation of Indigenous practices.

+- Some Indigenous communities are trying to cope with climate change by focusing on the economic opportunities that it may create.

 For example, the increased demand for renewable energy using wind or solar power could offer communities economic stability and employment opportunities in a sustainable manner.
-Plus, the implementation of renewable energy sources would replace fossil fuel derived energy, thus limiting greenhouse gas emissions that intensify climate change. - The UN has estimated that 80 per cent of people displaced by climate change are women.
-Such a disproportionate scale has meant many gains to gender equality are now being reversed by climate impacts.
+Plus, the implementation of renewable energy sources would replace fossil fuel derived every, thus limiting greenhouse gas emissions that intensify climate change.

+- The UN has estimated that 80% of

+people displaced by climate change

+are women.
+Such a disproportionate

+scale has meant many gains to gender

+equality are now being reversed

+by climate impacts.
+When disaster

-When disaster hits, women lose their homes, livelihoods, and stability: "Women and girls face greater obstacles to climate adaptation, disproportionate economic repercussions, increased unpaid care and domestic work, and heightened risk of violence due to the crisis's compounding impacts," commented the UN Women.
+hits, women lose their homes,

+livelihoods, and stability: "Women

+and girls face greater obstacles to

+climate adaptation, disproportionate

+economic repercussions, increased

+unpaid care and domestic work,

+and heightened risk of violence due to the crisis's compounding impacts," commented the UN Women.